Kings Monkton School

-Kings Monkton School, formerly Monkton House, is a private day school for boys and girls aged 3–18.
+Kings Monkton School, formerly Monkton House and King's College, is a co-educational private day school for children aged 3–18.
 It is located in Roath, Cardiff near the city's Mansion House and Cardiff University.

-The school was founded in 1870 and more recently has been owned by CfBT Education Trust and since April 2013 by Heathfield Independent Schools.
-The school was then bought out and turned into an independent limited company by the principal in 2018/19.
+The school is owned by the Principal and Vice Principal.
+Paul Norton has been the school's principal since 2013.
+The school has 303 pupils with maximum class sizes of 18.
+The Independent Schools Association named Kings Monkton School as the fastest growing independent school in the UK.